dannygallardo/ai-case-study/README.md

 One of the earliest and most successful use cases Scale was trying to solve enhancing LiDAR data for was autonomous vehicles and enabling self driving.

 Self-driving cars needed to identify and understand the environment around them.
 The key differentiator was using labeled high quality data that powered algorithms.
-The team at Scale decided that human validation was just as important to training the algorithms as musch as improving the algorithms for label were themselves.
+The team at Scale decided that human validation was just as important to training the algorithms as much as improving the algorithms for label were themselves.
 By making this hybrid model, Alexandr and team were able to provide higher quality labeling of data than traditional models up until that point.